 Federal funding for HTCs was flat for many years and has declined in recent years due to budget cuts and the effects of sequestration.
 Today, average federal funding per center is approximately $35,000, which does not cover the many uncompensated services provided by HTCs, including social work, physical therapy assessments, care coordination, and patient education.
 In this era of fiscal constraint, HTC participation in the 340B program has provided a critical means of financial support for HTC services and maintaining comprehensive care for all patients seen at the center.

 Depending on their healthcare coverage, consumers may have a variety of pharmacy options from which to choose, including HTC 340B pharmacy programs.
-NHF supports programs that include comprehensive coordinated clinical services and an integrated pharmacy program.
-NHF opposes any system that limits patient choice or fragments care.
-Moreover, NHF opposes any policies that would limit the ability of an HTC to participate in the 340B program based on the percentage of the patient population that is indigent or that would allow only uninsured patients to access 340B drugs.
+NBDF supports programs that include comprehensive coordinated clinical services and an integrated pharmacy program.
+NBDF opposes any system that limits patient choice or fragments care.
+Moreover, NBDF opposes any policies that would limit the ability of an HTC to participate in the 340B program based on the percentage of the patient population that is indigent or that would allow only uninsured patients to access 340B drugs.
 Due to the high cost of care and complexity of their condition, all patients served by HTCs are medically vulnerable.